Smartshield-INSAT/.github/profile/README.md

 Our team consists of 7 members, each bringing unique skills and perspectives to our projects.
 We value collaboration, innovation, and continuous learning.

+## Repositories

+Our repositories illustrate our collaborative efforts, and you can find the project prototype in the repository named **Prototype**.

 ## Get Involved

 We're always open to collaboration and knowledge sharing.
 If you're interested in our work or want to contribute, please reach out to us.